Rikkopanda/Oester_zwammen_meet_en_regel/README.md

 # electrical circuit overview

-communication between microcontrollers and raspberry pi is done by CAN-BUS 1 esp32 microcontroller with all measuring devices and 2 outputs is one unit in the field
+Communication between microcontrollers and raspberry pi is done by CAN-BUS

+1 esp32 microcontroller with all measuring devices and 2 outputs is placed in the growing room.

 **Components:**